yangshuothtf/corpus_relation_classification/README.md

 # corpus for relation classification in medical field

 # About
-This file is used for intra-sentence relation classificaiton in medical field, consisted of 2183 sentences and 1551 non-repeating sentences.
+This file is used for intra-sentence relation classificaiton in medical field.

 # Fields
 The table organized in 3 fields: